Ask Miss Emma!

 Note that the question will be posted anonymously She just likes to know who she is talking to!

 About ten years ago Miss Emma arrived in Australia from the UK.
-Initially she spent some time sharing the 'science of reading' but soon realised teachers couldn't see how to put this research into practice.
-Initially she tried to show how to adapt a phonics program many were using, but soon realised that she kept saying 'but don't do that'...and she wrote to the program developer and gave her list of 'recommended changes' to fill the gaps.
+Initially, she spent some time sharing the 'science of reading' but soon realised teachers couldn't see how to put this research into practice.
+Initially, she tried to show how to adapt a phonics program many were using, but soon recognised how often she kept saying 'but don't do that'...and she wrote to the program developer and gave her list of 'recommended changes' to fill the gaps.
 It is only now that they are mapping phonemes to graphemes when teaching their 'tricky words' (rather than teaching as whole words) They may still use the terms 'silent letters' etc, but baby steps...
 She became obsessed with orthographic mapping after reading the work of Dianne McGuiness during her Masters degree in the UK (Special Educational Needs) and realised that the missing piece of the puzzle was the ability to isolate, segment, blend and manipulate phonemes (phonemic awareness) and apply this to ALL words, using a scaffolded, systematic and fully differentiated approach with FUN, multisensory and engaging resources.

 She also soon realised that children would learn to recognise high frequency graphemes more easily using technology, and the 'Brain Training' videos were initially created.
 These are now referred to as Code Level Videos.